dj-wasabi/ansible-zabbix-agent/README.md

 dj-wasabi.zabbix-agent
 =========

-This is an role for installing and maintaining the zabbix-javagateway.
-There are other roles for the server, javagateway and the agent.
-(Which will be available soon..)
+This is an role for installing and maintaining the zabbix-agent.

+This is one of the 'dj-wasabi' roles which configures your whole zabbix environment.
+See an list for the complete list:

  * zabbix-server (https://galaxy.ansible.com/list#/roles/2070)
  * zabbix-proxy (https://galaxy.ansible.com/list#/roles/2073)